hi570stars/Elite101-PreWork/README.md

 # Elite101-PreWork
-This is a chatbot project!
+This is a chatbot project as pre-work for my Elite 101 Class with Code2College!